 Feeling overwhelmed trying to manage; work, kids, husband/wife, cleaning, cooking… realizing there’s never time for you?
-Is being healthy something you put in the “I’ll get around to it category?”
-Feeling lucky you used to take time for yourself?
+Is being healthy something you put on the back burner and say “I’ll get around to it when I’ve more time?”

 If you struggle to do it all, and you’re using food to “cope”, because at least when you’re eating chocolate, or a bag of chips you get a break…

 And if letting food go feels overwhelming because it “kind of works”, even though later you feel bad about yourself, I’ve something for you!

 If you’re ready to change your eating and change your life,

 I’m putting together a group of 10 women who’ve committed to “GET HEALTHY NOW”.

 Or call me today; 847.492.0227.

 1. At the beginning or the end of your day, sit in a quiet comfortable space for five minutes.

 3. Take a deep breath, begin focusing on your breathing.
 Spend the remainder of your time contemplating those three things.